-1 Click the -manage- drop-down menu (Figure 55).

-2 Select images.

-3 The manage images dialog box will appear (Figure 55 on page 51).

-4 Click the --- new image --- selection on the image menu.

-5 Click the ok button.
-The insert image dialog box will appear (Figure 56).
-Enter new image properties:

-• The image name, as it will appear in the image library, in the title input field.

-• The image filename in the filename input field.

-• The image width measured in pixels in the width input field (optional).

-• The image height measured in pixels in the height input field (optional).

-• The hspace field sets the horizontal buffer zone of blank space located to the left and right of the image as measured in pixels.
+- 1 Click the -manage- drop-down menu. - 2 Select images. - 3 The manage images dialog box will appear.
+(See Figure 49: Managing images dialog box) - 4 Click the --- new image --- selection on the image menu. - 5 Click the ok button.
+The insert image dialog box will appear.
+(See Figure 50: Insert image dialog box) Enter new image properties: - The image name, as it will appear in the image library, in the fittle input field. - The image filename in the filename input field. - The image width measured in pixels in the width input field (optional). - The image height measured in pixels in the height input field (optional). - The hspace field sets the horizontal buffer zone of blank space located to the left and right of the image as measured in pixels.
 The default setting is 5 pixels.
 If you wish, you can modify it to a larger or smaller value to increase or decrease the buffer (optional).